 To improve performance you can consider the following:

 Performance (or the lack of it) is one of the first things that your users notice, so as with any application with a user interface, performance is of key importance.
-To optimize the performance of your CQ installation you need to monitor various attributes of the instance and its behavior.
+To optimize the performance of your AEM installation you need to monitor various attributes of the instance and its behavior.

 The problems that cause performance issues are often difficult to track down, even when their effects are easy to see.